derSoerrn95/alex/contents/user-manual/README.md

 ALEX offers a simplicity-oriented way to model and execute learning experiments for web applications and web services using active automata learning.
 With version 1.5.0 ALEX has been extended to support conventional testing, too.
-Based on the function set the [LearnLib][learnlib] and inspired by the [LearnLib Studio][learnlibStudio], ALEX lays a focus on the ease to use of the tool while offering an extensive feature set, including:
+Based on features of [LearnLib][learnlib] and inspired by the [LearnLib Studio][learnlibStudio], ALEX lays a focus on the ease to use of the tool while offering an extensive feature set, including:

 * Inferring Mealy machines of web applications and web services using active automata learning techniques
 * Graphical symbol and learning process modelling